Thiru-Cloud-Architect/online-portfolio-project-samples/README.md

 ---

 ### ✅ 4.
-Modular Terraform EKS Microservices Platform
+Modular Terraform EKS Microservices Platform (placed as a separate repo in the root)

 **Use Cases:**
 - VPC, IAM, EKS, RDS modules with Helm-based observability